neuropsychology/psycho.R/docs/_posts/2018-08-31-cite_packages.md

 What should I cite?
 ===================

 Ideally, you should indeed cite all the packages that you used.
 However, it's not very diegetic.
-Therefore, I would recommand the following.
+Therefore, I would recommand the following:

 1. Cite the main / important packages in the manuscript

-These are for the packages that were central to your specific analysis (*i.e.,* that got you the results that you reported) rather than data manipulation tools (even though these are as much important).
+This should be done for the packages that were central to your specific analysis (*i.e.,* that got you the results that you reported) rather than data manipulation tools (even though these are as much important).

 For example:

-> Statistics were done using R 3.5.0 (R Core Team, 2018), the *rstanarm* (*v2.13.1*; Gabry & Goodrich, 2016) and the *psycho* (*v0.3.4*; Makowski, 2018).
-The code is available in **Supplementary Materials**.
+> Statistics were done using R 3.5.0 (R Core Team, 2018), the *rstanarm* (*v2.13.1*; Gabry & Goodrich, 2016) and the *psycho* (*v0.3.4*; Makowski, 2018) packages.
+The full reproducible code is available in **Supplementary Materials**.

-1. Present everything in Supplementary Materials
+2. Present everything in Supplementary Materials

-Then, in Supplementary Materials, you show the packages and function to use.
-Moreover, in R, you can include (usually at the end) every used package and their version using the `sessionInfo()` version.
+Then, in Supplementary Materials, you show the packages and functions you used.
+Moreover, in R, you can include (usually at the end) every used package and their version using the `sessionInfo()` function.

 How should I cite it?
 =====================

-Finding the right citation information is sometimes complicated indeed.
-In R, this process is made quite easy, you simply run `citation("dplyr")`:
+Finding the right citation information is sometimes complicated.
+In R, this process is made quite easy, you simply run `citation("packagename")`.
+For instance, `citation("dplyr")`:

     To cite ‘dplyr’ in publications use: